ai-with-abdullah/AI-Medical-Disease-Diagnosis-System/replit.md

 ## Overview

 This project is an advanced, AI-powered medical diagnostic platform designed for the detection of four distinct disease categories using 8 specialized deep learning models plus interactive clinical testing.
 It processes multi-modal data including X-rays, dermoscopy images, medical features, and real-time visual input.
 The system aims to provide medical-grade accuracy and professional reporting, making it suitable for clinical support and academic demonstration.
-Key capabilities include Pneumonia Detection (3 CNN models), Skin Disease Classification (1 CNN model), Heart Disease Prediction (3 Random Forest models), and comprehensive Color Blindness Testing with 5 interactive clinical tests (Ishihara, Farnsworth, Cambridge, Spectrum, Anomaloscope) - no AI training required for color blindness as it uses predefined medical standards.
+Key capabilities include Pneumonia Detection (3 CNN models), Skin Cancer Classification (1 CNN model with multi-dataset support), Heart Disease Prediction (3 Random Forest models), and comprehensive Color Blindness Testing with 5 interactive clinical tests (Ishihara, Farnsworth, Cambridge, Spectrum, Anomaloscope) - no AI training required for color blindness as it uses predefined medical standards.
 The project emphasizes production-readiness, robust UI/UX, and advanced AI techniques for a fully functional and impressive demo.

 ## Project Structure (Cleaned)